ishaq4466/zappaWithEC2/README.md

-# Deploying zappa on aws for deploying serverless app (flask)
+# Deploying a serverless microservice using zappa on AWS EC2 using flask framework

 ## Install aws cmdline on ec2